 A film of such melancholy and quiet beauty, yet never boring or pretentious, and with a Jack Nicholson that shows that his range as an actor goes far beyond his more famous, over-the-top performances.
 Superb.
 8 stars out of 10.

 27. Adam's Apples (2005)

 R | 94 min | Comedy, Crime, Drama

-A neo-nazi sentenced to community service at a church clashes with the blindly devotional priest.
+A neo-Nazi sentenced to community service at a church clashes with the blindly devoted minister.

 Mean, very funny satire with amazing performances by all - and with an absolutely outstanding Mads Mikkelsen.
 This is a very black comedy - but also a very smart one - that shows once more that Scandinavian - and especially Danish - cinema had some of the most diverse and creative output in Europe over the last two decades.
 8 stars out of 10.